wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 http://www.php.net/manual/en/function.strftime.php

+[Function cimy_uef_sanitize_content]
+This function protects your blog from users trying to add JavaScript or alter your blog doing HTML injection in extra fields.
+It is very important that you do not remove that function.
+This function filters only some html tags and let other be used, the list of tags that are allowed is present under /wp-includes/kses.php search for $allowedtags array definition.

+It can accepts two parameters:
+$content: the content to be protected against HTML injections
+$override_allowed_tags [array|null, default null]: if you want to override allowed tags you should pass a proper array where all your favourite tags are listed.

+USAGE:
+echo cimy_uef_sanitize_content([$content], [$override_allowed_tags]);

+EXAMPLE:
+global $allowedtags;

+// copy the array to not modify the original one
+$my_tags = $allowedtags;

+// add img tag to allowed tags list
+$my_tags["img"] = array(
+	"src" => array(),
+	"alt => array(),
+);

+// $content is what I want to show, see previous examples for more details echo cimy_uef_sanitize_content($content, $my_tags);

 [Function get_cimyFields]
-This function returns an array containing all extra fields defined by the admin ordered by the order defined in the option page, if there are no fields an empty array is returned.
+This function returns an array containing all extra fields defined by the admin ordered by the order defined in the admin page, if there are no fields an empty array is returned.

+It can accepts two parameters:
+$wp_fields [true|false, default false]: if true will return hidden WordPress fields enabled
+$order_by_section [true|false, default false]: if true array returned will be ordered as first key by fieldset and as second key by order; this parameter can be applied only if the first one is set to false.

 USAGE:
-$allFields = get_cimyFields();
+$allFields = get_cimyFields([$wp_fields], [$order_by_section]);

 EXAMPLE:
 $allFields = get_cimyFields();